ajwdewit/pyCGMS/README.md

 that was implemented by the C++ CGMS version.
 Notably, PyCGMS does not provide support for writing output to the CGMS database structure.
-This is also a design choice because CGMS provides large amount of simulation output that can be better loaded into the database using dedicated loaders.
-However, such loaders are not yet available.
+This is also a design choice because CGMS provides large amount of simulation output that can be better loaded into the database using dedicated loaders, such as SQLldr for ORACLE and PGloader for PostgresSQL.

 ## Installation and usage